A Two-dimensional Bayesian Approach to Centrality Determination in Nucleus-Nucleus Collisions: Centrality Determination in the BM@N Experiment

-After obtaining the dependencies of the means, variances, and covariance, the probability density distribution for the specified observables can be obtained; the resulting function \ref{eq:2DFit} was used to fit the simulation data.
-Since the fit function was based on the distributions of the mean and variances from the same simulation, the values of the parameters $\alpha_E$, $\alpha_N$ were close to 1, and the parameters $\beta_E$ and $\beta_N$ were close to zero.
-Figure \ref{fig:2d_fit} shows the results of fitting such a function to the two-dimensional distribution of measured spectator energy and the number of charged particle hits in simulation data for collisions of the Xe+CsI reaction at a xenon nucleus energy of 3.8 AGeV in the BM@N experiment.
+Figure \ref{fig:2d_fit} shows the results of fitting such a function to the two-dimensional distribution of measured spectator energy and the number of charged particle hits in simulation data for collisions of the Xe+CsI reaction at a xenon nucleus energy of 3.8 $A$ GeV in the BM@N experiment.
 The results of the two-dimensional fit projected onto the axes are presented in Figure \ref{fig:2d_fit_proj}.
-The obtained results demonstrate good agreement between the fit and the model data.